willkg/pyrax-cmd/README.rst

 It's pretty basic, but it made my life easier.

 :Code:         https://github.com/willkg/pyrax-cmd/
 :Issues:       https://github.com/willkg/pyrax-cmd/issues
 :License:      BSD 3-clause; See LICENSE
 :Contributors: See AUTHORS.rst

+Note
+====

+This is **not** an official Rackspace pyrax cli.

+If you're a Rackspace person and you want me to rename this, I can.
+Just let me know.

 Install